 To check the strength of your Wi-Fi, the first thing to do is look at the device having issues.
-Whether it’s using iOS, Android, Mac, or Windows, you should have a Wi-Fi connection indicator.
+Whether it’s using an iPhone, iPad, Android, Mac, or Windows PC, you should have a Wi-Fi connection indicator.
 Usually, four or five curved lines make up the Wi-Fi symbol, and the more that are filled, the stronger the connection.

 Every phone, tablet, and laptop is different and may indicate a different Wi-Fi strength.
 But it’s worth consulting a second, or even third device.
 If you checked a phone, consider testing a tablet, too.
 Compare internet performance on both devices and see what they display for Wi-Fi strength.
 If you have similar results with both, you have an excellent baseline to use.

 If you’ve determined your Wi-Fi connection is weak in a particular spot, the next thing to do is walk around and pay attention to the Wi-Fi bars on your smartphone or tablet.
 Keep track of how far you are from the router, and how many walls there are between it and you.